 Things to Ensure While Visiting Sajjangarh Wildlife Sanctuary

-- Make sure you wear a comfortable pair of shoes to walk hassle-free in the Sajjangarh Wildlife Sanctuary.
+- Wear a comfortable pair of shoes to walk with ease

-- Don’t wear uncomfortable or flashy clothes as the hot and humid weather of Udaipur may land you with an annoying feeling, which in turn spoils your mood.
+- Don’t wear uncomfortable or flashy clothes due to hot and humid weather of Udaipur

-- You can carry your camera to the Sajjangarh Wildlife Sanctuary but also make sure you stay with your group as it is a huge place and you might get lost.
+- Carry your camera to the Sajjangarh Wildlife Sanctuary but make sure you stay close to your group

 How to Reach Sajjangarh Wildlife Sanctuary

-Airways: Maharana Pratap Airport of Udaipur can be reached by domestic flights coming from Mumbai, Jodhpur, Kolkata, Delhi, Jaipur, and Ahmedabad.
-Sajjangarh Wildlife Sanctuary is about 31.3 Km from the airport.
-You can take a private cab or taxi to reach the sanctuary.
+Airways: Maharana Pratap Airport of Udaipur lands domestic flights coming from Mumbai, Jodhpur, Kolkata, Delhi, Jaipur, and Ahmedabad.
+Sajjangarh Wildlife Sanctuary is about 31.3 Km from the airport, and you can take a private cab or taxi to reach the sanctuary.

-Railways: Train journeys are quite fun, especially when you can take a direct train to your destination like Udaipur.
-Udaipur Railway Station is connected to the various railway stations such as Mumbai, Agra, Delhi, Chennai, Jaipur, Jodhpur, Bikaner, and Ahmedabad railway station.
-The Sajjangarh Wildlife Sanctuary is located at a distance of 10.7 km from the railway station.
+Railways: Train journeys are quite fun, especially when you can take a train to Udaipur.
+Udaipur Railway Station is connected to railway stations such as Mumbai, Agra, Delhi, Chennai, Jaipur, Jodhpur, Bikaner, and Ahmedabad.
+From the railway station the Sajjangarh Wildlife Sanctuary is located at a distance of 10.7 km.

 Places to Visit Near Sajjangarh Wildlife Sanctuary

-Sajjangarh Wildlife Sanctuary is located at a prime spot, which makes it close to many tourist places.
-Below mentioned is the list of few places to visit near Sajjangarh Wildlife Sanctuary, offering travelers with a quick peek into the history of Rajasthan.
+Wildlife sanctuary is located at a prime spot, which makes it close to many places to see in Udaipur.
+Here we have mentioned the list of nearby places offering tourists to explore with a quick peek into the history of Rajasthan.

-1. Lake Pichola: Lake Pichola is one of the most gorgeous artificial freshwater lakes found in the heart of Udaipur and one of the most popular places to visit in Udaipur.
+1. Lake Pichola: One of the most gorgeous artificial freshwater lakes found in the heart of Udaipur and one of the most popular places to visit in Udaipur.
 The Lake Pichola is 9 km away from the Sajjangarh Wildlife Sanctuary.

-3. Arsi Vilas: Located at a distance of 6.5 km, Arsi Vilas is a beautiful palace built by Maharana Arsi Singh.
-The Palace is found behind Jag Niwas.
+3. Arsi Vilas: Located at a distance of 6.5 km, Arsi Vilas is a beautiful palace built by Maharana Arsi Singh which is behind Jag Niwas.

 4. Jag Mandir: Built in the middle of Lake Pichola, this temple is also known as the “Lake Garden Palace.”
 The construction of Jag Mandir took 101 years.
 This Lake Garden Palace was used as a summer resort by the royal members of the Mewar family.
 Sajjangarh Wildlife Sanctuary is located at a distance of 9.2 km.

 5. Lake Palace: Found on an island in the Lake Pichola, Lake Palace is built with white marble making it an exquisite beauty.
 The Lake Palace was built in 3 years in 1743-46.
-The marvelous architecture and its peak location have made Lake Palace an important center that is converted into a five-star luxury resort.
+The marvellous architecture and its exotic location have made Lake Palace an important spot that is converted into a five-star luxury resort.
 Lake Palace is situated 8.8 km away from Sajjangarh Wildlife Sanctuary.

-7. Chunda Palace Café and Restaurant: Located 4 minutes away from Sajjangarh Wildlife Sanctuary, the Chunda Palace Café and Restaurant is the best place to get your hands on hot and delicious authentic Rajasthani food.
+7. Chunda Palace Café and Restaurant: Located just 4 minutes away from Sajjangarh Wildlife Sanctuary, this is the best place to get your taste buds an authentic Rajasthani food.

-8. Bagore- Ki- Haveli: Bagore-Ki- Haveli is located 7.2 Km away from the sanctuary, it is a cultural hub of Udaipur.
+8. Bagore- Ki- Haveli: Located at just 7.2 Km away from the sanctuary, it is a cultural hub of Udaipur.

-9. Maharana Pratap Memorial: Built in honor of the bravest son of the Mewar dynasty, Maharana Pratap Singh is a beautiful place showcasing the life-size statue of Pratap and his loyal companion, Chetak.
+9. Maharana Pratap Memorial: Built in honour of the bravest son of the Mewar dynasty, the memorial showcases the life-size statue of Maharana Pratap and his loyal companion, Chetak.
 Maharana Pratap Memorial is 8 km away from the sanctuary.

-10. Nehru Garden: One of the most astonishing island gardens in Udaipur, Nehru Garden is worth a sight.
-Nehru Garden is 6.9 km away.
+10. Nehru Garden: One of the most astonishing island gardens in Udaipur, Nehru Garden is worth a visit and is 6.9 km away.

-There are various other places to visit nearby such as Sanjay Gandhi Park, Bara Palace, Brahampole Gate, Gangaur ghat, and many more.
+Apart from above list, there are a list of places to visit such as Sanjay Gandhi Park, Bara Palace, Brahampole Gate, Gangaur ghat.